viewspectra

 The line list file may contain a list of candidate object lines, to aid in line identification.
 It's format is as follows:

-type may be 0, 1, or 2.
+wavelength type label nametype may be 0, 1, or 2.
 Lines of type are displayed in blue, type 1 in green, and type 2 in red.
 The label and name are optional.
 The label parameter identifies the line in the display.
 The name is used in connection with the line buttons option.
 If line buttons is set a another window is opened with one button for each line in the line list file which has a name specified:

 Pressing a button inserts the wavelength of that line into the Rest Lambda box (for which see below).